alpacahq/alpaca-docs/content/integration/trading.md

 ### Asset API

-Asset entity has an extra field named “fractionable” boolean, set to true if the asset is marked for fractional trading.
+Asset entity has an extra field named `fractionable` with type boolean, it is set to true if the asset is marked for fractional trading.
+Check out more about our Assets API [here]({{< relref "../api-references/assets.md" >}}).

 ### Order API